isabella232/security-updates.it-it/security-updates/WindowsUpdateServices/bestpracticeswithwindowsserverupdateservices-18132500.md

 </thead>
 <tbody>
 <tr class="odd">
-<td style="border:1px solid black;"><p>Configure Automatic Updates</p></td>
+<td style="border:1px solid black;">Configure Automatic Updates</td>
-<td style="border:1px solid black;"><p>By enabling this setting you enable your computer to receive updates through Automatic Updates on a computer or computer group.
-To complete this setting, you must then select one of the following four options:</p>
+<td style="border:1px solid black;">By enabling this setting you enable your computer to receive updates through Automatic Updates on a computer or computer group.
+To complete this setting, you must then select one of the following four options:
 <ul>
 <li>Notify before downloading any updates and notify again before installing them.<br />
 <br />